-- to provide you with information you have requested such as about forthcoming trade events in relation to which you have expressed an interest
+- providing you with information you have requested, such as information about forthcoming trade events;

-- to provide you with consular assistance including disclosing your personal information to other Australian government departments such as the Department of Foreign Affairs and Trade
+- providing you with consular assistance including disclosing your personal information to other Australian government departments such as the Department of Foreign Affairs and Trade;

-- to assess an application made by you, or
+- assessing an application made by you, including disclosure to third parties to contribute to the assessment, or

-- to perform our role as employer such as in assessing performance, conduct or fitness for duty.
+- performing our role as an employer such as in assessing performance, conduct or fitness for duty.

-- Austrade may use or disclose personal information for another purpose with your consent or where otherwise permitted by law.
+- Austrade may use or disclose personal information for another purpose with your consent (typically through the use of a specific privacy collection statement) or where otherwise permitted by law.

 - Given the nature of Austrade's functions and activities, we may also disclose your personal information to recipients overseas such as when performing consular functions or arranging a trade event outside Australia.
 Those recipients could be in any of around 100 countries in which Austrade either has a presence or undertakes its functions and activities.